Fire breaks out at Nex shopping mall

 An eyewitness who requested to remain anonymous said she was having dinner at the mall at about 9.45pm when she heard an announcement asking patrons of Nex to leave the building, and to avoid using the lifts.

-"I was at level one of Nex ...
+"I was at Basement 1 of Nex ...
 I noticed there was smoke.
 My automatic assumption was that it was a fire," she said, adding that she saw smoke on the level where outlets for telco M1 and fast food chain KFC were located.

 "People were not that alarmed.
 They were trying to avoid the smoke.
 I didn't see anyone running or screaming," she added.